 This lack of socialisation at such a vital time in a puppy’s development has resulted in some dogs becoming antisocial and suffering from anxiety issues as they are now exposed to crowds, unusual environments and other dogs for perhaps the first time.
 But that’s not all.
 During the lockdowns dogs have been used to the companionship of their owners staying home with them all day and they are now suffering from separation anxiety as their owners return to their places of work.
 This can show itself in behaviour such as howling and barking, toileting and being destructive, and in severe cases where owners can’t cope with the change, heartbreakingly leads to the dog being relinquished to an animal rehoming centre, like NAWT.

 We have a policy of allowing an animal as long as they need to become ready for rehoming.
 However, as more and more dogs come into our centres with a range of different behavioural issues attributable to the fall-out from the pandemic, we need to spend much more time with each dog to prepare them for their future lives in a new loving home.
 And this comes at a big, additional cost to NAWT.
-Could you donate today to go towards the vital behavioural treatment nervous and anxious lockdown dogs like Bob need?
+Could you donate today towards the vital behavioural treatment nervous and anxious lockdown dogs like Bob need?

-Bob’s journey is ongoing and he’s a real favourite among staff and will more than likely be enjoying his forever home by the time you read this letter.
+Bob’s journey is ongoing and he’s a real favourite among staff and will more than likely be enjoying his forever home by the time you read this.
 But Bob’s story shows how the pandemic has hugely impacted dogs psychologically and presented a new challenge to the animal carers at NAWT.
 On behalf of animals like Bob and all the animal carers, we’d like to say a huge thank you for your kindness which will help to turn the lives of these lockdown dogs around.
 Because of your generosity you will be securing a happier future for them.
 As we all look ahead to a brighter future, we’d like to wish you all good health and happiness, and thank you for continuing to support us in our milestone, 50th Anniversary year.

 If you are able to donate whatever you can afford today, you’ll be contributing to animals like Bob having the behavioural treatment they need so they can be rehomed and live the happy life they deserve